Batman's Enemies: A Complete Guide to Gotham's Legendary Villains

 📖 Read the analysis →Talia al Ghul

-The Heir to the League of Assassins
+The heir of the League of Assassins

 📖 Read the analysis →Killer Croc